 MaryGrace Trifilio joined the Center for Homecare Policy & Research in 2012.
 She is responsible for coordinating and ensuring the quality of the work of staff collecting primary data in the field.
 She also provides research and administrative support, particularly assistance with the drafting and submission of IRB research protocols and qualitative analysis, for several senior researchers and the Center’s external collaborators.
 Additionally, Ms. Trifilio serves as a liaison and translator between the Center and its Spanish-speaking research subjects.

 Ms. Trifilio graduated Summa Cum Laude from Fordham University in 2012 with degrees in Cultural Anthropology and Communication & Media Studies.
 She is currently pursuing a Master’s degree in Cultural Anthropology from CUNY Hunter College.
 Her thesis explores the thoughts, feelings, and experiences of non-vaccinating parents seeking healthcare in New York City.

-Melissa Trachtenberg, Research Project Manager, joined the Center for Home Care Policy & Research in 2010.
-At the Center, Melissa works with investigators studying a variety of topics important to home healthcare, including hypertension management, medication management, care transitions, and pain interventions.
+Melissa Trachtenberg, Research Project Manager, joined the Center for Home Care Policy and Research in 2010.
+At the Center, Melissa works with investigators studying a variety of topics important to home health care including hypertension management, medication management, care transitions, and pain interventions.
 She has worked on a number of federally-funded grants.
 Ms. Trachtenberg is responsible for helping develop new grant applications, draft study protocols, facilitate IRB submissions, and prepare reports.
-As a Project Manager on different studies, Ms. Trachtenberg focuses on primary data collection activities, including the recruitment and retention of study subjects, coordination and monitoring field interviewer performance, and data quality assurance.
+As a Project Manager on different studies, Ms. Trachtenberg focuses on primary data collection activities, including the recruitment and retention of study subjects, coordination and monitoring field interviewer performance and data quality assurance.

-Ms. Trachtenberg is working towards her Clinical Psychology PhD with a concentration in chronic disease management at Yeshiva University and is expected to graduate in 2021.
-Her previous work includes 2½ years at NYU Langone Medical Center, Dept. of Psychiatry, where she worked on several federally funded research projects focused on the use of cannabis in mentally ill patients.
+Melissa’s previous work includes 2-1/2 years at NYU Langone Medical Center, Dept. of Psychiatry, where she worked on several federally funded research projects focused on the use of cannabis in mentally ill patients.